fleetdm/fleet/docs/Deploying/fleetctl-agent-updates.md

 # Self-managed agent updates

-[Orbit](https://github.com/fleetdm/fleet/tree/main/orbit) will periodically check the public Fleet update repository update itself, Fleet Desktop, and/or osquery if it detects a later version.
+[Orbit](https://github.com/fleetdm/fleet/tree/main/orbit) will periodically check the public Fleet update repository and update itself, Fleet Desktop, and/or osquery if it detects a later version.

-To override this behavior, they can set a channel for each component or disable updates altogether.
+To override this behavior, users can set a channel for each component or disable updates altogether.
 Visit [Adding Hosts](https://fleetdm.com/docs/using-fleet/adding-hosts#fleet-desktop) to learn more.
 Alternatively, users with a Fleet Premium subscription can self-manage an update server.

 ## Securing updates